 Benefits of Shilajit

-Shilajit is derived from the Sanskrit word meaning "rock invincible".
-It is a thick, sticky tar-like substance formed from the compressed plants and trees is the soil and is rich in nutrients and minerals, especially fulvic and humic acids.
+Shilajit is a translation of the Sanskrit word for “rock invincible” It is a thick, sticky tar-like substance formed from the compressed plants and trees is the soil and is rich in nutrients and minerals, especially fulvic and humic acids.
 Its color ranges from white to dark brown and it is found in abundance in the mountain ranges of Himalaya, Altai, Caucasus and in Tibet.
 It is widely utilized in Ayurvedic medication and it reportedly has 85 minerals in ionic form, as well as triterpenes and polyphenol complexes.

 Whether the origin of this biomass was biological or geological is still unclear.
 However, it has sufficiently proven to be useful in the natural sciences of healing.
 Some of the main uses of Shilajit are given as follows:

-- It helps in regulating blood sugar levels by promoting regeneration of pancreas cells.
-It keeps the glucose level in check.
+4) It helps in regulating blood sugar levels by promoting regeneration of pancreas cells.
+It controls the glucose level.

 Shilajit is particularly safe if taken in the right dosage at proper intervals of time.
 However, if it is taken with iron supplements, it may result in anexcess buildup of iron in the body as Shilajit contains iron too.
 In very rare cases, it may worsen gout and lower blood pressure.
 The best way for consumption is to take it with food to prevent light-headedness.
 Shilajit is available in powdered form or in extracts.
-However, consumption of Shilajit in raw form should be avoided completely.
+However, it is best to fully avoid consuming Shilajit in its unprocessed form.
 With its wide assortment of benefits, it is fast becoming a popular alternative to conventional drugs.
 However, as in all cases, proper medical supervision should be exercised.

 If you have any thoughts on this article or would like to contribute in any way, we would be happy to oblige.
 So, go ahead.
-Let us know what you know and think!
+Share your knowledge and opinions with us!